-In this architecture, traditional \acp{ECU} at the edge of the vehicle are supported within a zone by \acp{ZCU} and central vehicle computers. \acp{ZCU} represent higher performance \acp{ECU} supporting multiple vehicle functions rather than a single one.
+In the zone-based \ac{E/E} architecture, traditional \acp{ECU} at the edge of the vehicle are supported within a zone by \acp{ZCU} and central vehicle computers. \acp{ZCU} represent higher performance \acp{ECU} supporting multiple vehicle functions rather than a single one.
 As required for co-hosting several functions at once, these architectures also support more modern software architectures.
 The \acp{ZCU} may employ a PC \ac{OS}, such as Linux or QNX. \cite{wang_review_2024,zhu_requirements-driven_2021}

-Communication in zone-based \ac{E/E} architectures often uses automotive Ethernet as an \ac{IVN} or a hybrid communication architecture.
+Communication in zone-based \ac{E/E} architectures often uses automotive ethernet for its \ac{IVN} or hybrid communication architectures.
 Hybrid topologies that integrate different fieldbus and ethernet networks, such as an ethernet \ac{IVN} between \acp{ZCU} and fieldbus \acp{IVN} to the edge \acp{ECU}, are also employed \cite{wang_review_2024}.
-Automotive ethernet is an extension to classical ethernet, allowing higher data rates and increases the possible amount of interconnected components in comparison the fieldbus \acp{IVN} \cite{hu_gatekeeper_2022,noauthor_ieee_2022}.
+Automotive ethernet is an extension to classical ethernet, allowing higher data rates and increasing the possible number of interconnected components compared to fieldbus \acp{IVN} \cite{hu_gatekeeper_2022,noauthor_ieee_2022}.

-\acp{ECU} within a zone are connected to their zones \ac{ZCU}, while the connection between zones is established by linking \acp{ZCU} either directly or using a central vehicle computer.
+\acp{ECU} within a zone are connected to their zones \ac{ZCU}, while the connection between zones is established by connecting \acp{ZCU} either directly or using a central vehicle computer.
 Due to this simplified topology, the wiring complexity is greatly reduced and software updates and new communication paths can be more easily implemented using the \acp{ZCU}.
 However, more communication between \acp{ECU} and \acp{ZCU} is required, as cooperating \acp{ECU} are likely to be in separate zones \cite{wang_review_2024,zhu_requirements-driven_2021}.
 For example, in hybrid topologies, the in-zone communication between edge \acp{ECU} to the \ac{ZCU} could be implemented using fieldbus-based networks, while the \acp{ZCU} use automotive ethernet to address greater bandwidth and latency requirements.

 \Cref{fig:zone_based} illustrates an example zone-based \ac{E/E} architecture.
 Based on the division of the vehicle into zones, the example depicts multiple \acp{ZCU} performing multiple functions and interacting with \acp{ECU} at the edge of the vehicle.